GreenCorsair35/maqsam_task/README.md

 python wallpaper.py <latitude> <longitude>

 ## Note:
-please keep retrying if you get error related to the API, because the free open API that I found (www.timeapi.io) fails sometimes.
+please keep retrying if you get error related to the API, because the free open API that I found (timeapi io) fails sometimes.